 Hoyos continued....

-instruction, or motu proprio, encouraging the rite's much wider celebration if a "stable group" requests it from a parish priest.
+It was last July when Pope Benedict issued an instruction, or motu proprio, encouraging the rite's much wider celebration if a "stable group" requests it from a parish priest.
 He designated the Tridentine Mass the "extraordinary form" and the new the "ordinary form" of the one Roman rite.
 But, Cardinal Castrillón, who is close to the Pope, has now gone much further, suggesting it should be made a far more frequent liturgical experience.

-the Pontifical Commission, Ecclesia Dei, has responsibility for ensuring that traditionalists have access to the old Mass as set out in Pope John XXIII's 1962 missal, was in London last weekend where he celebrated a Pontifical High Mass in the old rite at Westminster Cathedral - the first celebrated by a cardinal in England for nearly 40 years.
+The cardinal, who in his present role as president of the Pontifical Commission, Ecclesia Dei, has responsibility for ensuring that traditionalists have access to the old Mass as set out in Pope John XXIII's 1962 missal, was in London last weekend where he celebrated a Pontifical High Mass in the old rite at Westminster Cathedral - the first celebrated by a cardinal in England for nearly 40 years.
 Before the Mass, he gave a group interview to four journalists arranged by the Latin Mass Society at a hotel in Westminster.
 And during it, he made clear his vision, saying that it was his hope that eventually Catholics in every parish in England and Wales would have the opportunity to attend Sunday Mass in the Tridentine Rite.

-offered catechesis to help them understand and appreciate it.
+Those unfamiliar with the pre-Conciliar Mass will be offered catechesis to help them understand and appreciate it.
 Men training for the priesthood will be taught not just Latin but the complex ritual and gestures they must learn in order to equip them to meet the expected demand for the vetus ordo.
 At the moment, bishops are required to facilitate Masses using the rite if appropriately trained priests are available.

-after the introduction of Paul VI's missal in 1970 following the Second Vatican Council.
+Celebration of the Tridentine Rite was discouraged after the introduction of Paul VI's missal in 1970 following the Second Vatican Council.
 From that time Mass was to be celebrated in a new rite with the priest facing the congregation.
 The new rite led to the widespread introduction of lay readers and Extraordinary Ministers of the Eucharist.
 For the first time women were permitted on to the sanctuary to fulfil these new roles and girls were also allowed to be altar servers.
 The biggest change in the new rite was that Mass was celebrated in the vernacular for the first time although Latin was still permitted.

-celebrate Mass in the old rite down the years with some encouragement in the later part of Pope John Paul II's pontificate.
+Small numbers of traditionalists continued to celebrate Mass in the old rite down the years with some encouragement in the later part of Pope John Paul II's pontificate.
 But it is under Pope Benedict that the vetus ordo has acquired new prominence following the motu proprio.
 There have been loud complaints from traditionalists that some bishops in England and Wales have been uncooperative in implementing the motu proprio but Cardinal Castrillón declared that he and the Pope felt the bishops' response had been good, given the time needed to prepare for the change.

 Cardinal Castrillón, now 79, has spent a lifetime as a curial cardinal.
 He is a former prefect of the Congregation of the Clergy and currently heads negotiations to bring the ultra-traditionalist Society of St Pius X with its four excommunicated bishops back into the Catholic fold.
 He was eager to explain why he considered the revival of the old rite - which he called the Gregorian Rite - so important.
 He had a forthright response to those who complain that its reintroduction violates the teaching of the Second Vatican Council, calling such a view "absolute ignorance".
 Pope Benedict, he added, was a theologian with deep understanding of Vatican II and was acting exactly in accordance with "the way of the council" that the freedom of different kinds of celebration is to be offered.
 Similarly, he judged complaints about the priest in the old rite celebrating Mass with his back to the congregation to be "ridiculous".
 The priest represented the person of Christ and in facing east - that is, towards God - he was reviving the sacrifice of the Son to the Father.
 Asked whether he hoped to see provision for the Tridentine Rite made in "many" parishes in England and Wales, the cardinal said he wanted "all" parishes to experience this "treasure".

-the priesthood, he disclosed that the Vatican is writing to all seminaries, asking them to ensure they will be taught Latin not just for liturgical purposes but also to prepare them for their studies in theology and philosophy.
+As for men training for the priesthood, he disclosed that the Vatican is writing to all seminaries, asking them to ensure they will be taught Latin not just for liturgical purposes but also to prepare them for their studies in theology and philosophy.

-had seen the transition from the vetus ordo to the novus ordo in 1970 and had welcomed it, seeing it as real progress?
+But what of the confusion felt by many Catholics who had seen the transition from the vetus ordo to the novus ordo in 1970 and had welcomed it, seeing it as real progress?
 I suggested that for some this new emphasis on old rite might feel like a step backwards.

 "Progress is important, but what does it mean?" said the cardinal.
 "Today, for me, progress is discovering the meaning of contemplation.
 This is progress.
 A person who has no time for silence is a poor person.
 A person who has no time for contemplation is poor also.
 The holy Mass is sacrifice.
 We have to look at Golgotha, at Calvary, the Cross of Christ.
 When we have sacrifice in Christ we feel free from sin, we are redeemed, then we are happy and when we celebrate the Resurrection of Christ we are happy to gather together and to celebrate, but first the sacrifice, second the community aspect of the meal."
 Is it not possible to express all this in the new rite?
 "Yes, but the experience of these 40 years is not always so good," said Cardinal Castrillón.
 "Many people abandon the sense of adoration of God.
 Yes, we are brothers but we are not saved as brothers.
 We are saved by the sacrifice.
 We need to be in front of the mystery.
 We sing because we are brothers.
 We sing because we are celebrating, but we keep silent because we are in front of the mystery.
 The new rite can express it but there have been brought out so many abuses all over the Church that many people abandon it [sic].
 Many children do not know how to be in the presence of God, how they have to be adoring."